History of same-sex marriage in the United States: Lawrence v. Texas

+Baker v.
+Vermont

+In 1999, the Supreme Court of Vermont ruled that denying the benefits of marriage to same-sex couples was against the state constitution.

 Massachusetts and reactions

 On November 18, 2003, the Massachusetts Supreme Judicial Court ruled in Goodridge v.
 Department of Public Health that denying marriage rights to same-sex couples violated the Massachusetts Constitution.
 Massachusetts became the first United States jurisdiction to license and recognize same-sex marriages beginning May 17, 2004 after Chief Justice Margaret Marshall wrote the majority opinion in the court ruling.

 In February and March 2004, city officials in San Francisco issued marriage licenses to about 4000 same-sex couples before being ordered to stop by the California Supreme Court.
 On February 20, 2004, the clerk in Sandoval County, New Mexico, issued marriage licenses to same-sex couples for a day until the state attorney general issued an opinion that they were "invalid under state law".
 Similar actions occurred in New Paltz, New York (February 27); Multnomah County, Oregon (March 3); and Asbury Park, New Jersey (March 8).

+On August 4, 2004, a Washington court ruled for the plaintiffs in a suit challenging that state's defense of marriage act.
+King County Superior Court Judge William L. Downing became the first trial judge in the nation to rule that a state law prohibiting same-sex marriages, or DOMA, was unconstitutional, a finding for the plaintiffs in an opinion hailed as poetic and controversial.
+The trial court ruling in Andersen v.
+King County was narrowly overturned by the Washington Supreme Court in 2006.

 On November 2, 2004, voters in eleven states—Arkansas, Georgia, Kentucky, Michigan, Mississippi, Montana, North Dakota, Ohio, Oklahoma, Oregon, and Utah—approved state constitutional amendments defining marriage as the union of one man and one woman.
 Kansas did so on April 5, 2005, as did Texas voters on November 8 of that year.

 The adverse reactions continued in 2006.
 Alabama voters approved a state constitutional amendment defining marriage as the union of one man and one woman on June 6.
 Voters in Colorado, Idaho, South Carolina, South Dakota, Tennessee, Virginia, and Wisconsin adopted similar amendments on election day, November 7.
 The only exception that day was Arizona, where voters rejected an initiative banning the recognition same-sex marriages and civil unions.

 California Governor Arnold Schwarzenegger twice vetoed legislation that would have made same-sex marriage legal there, in September 2005 and October 2007.